Kim Robertson (athlete)

 Kim Annette Robertson (born 10 March 1957) is a New Zealand former track and field sprinter.
-She represented New Zealand at three Commonwealth Games, one World Indoor Championship, three IAAF World Cups and three Pacific Conference Games.
+She represented New Zealand at three Commonwealth Games, one World Indoor Championship, three IAAF World Cup and three Pacific Conference Games.
 She was also selected in the 1980 Moscow Olympic team in the 400 meters but did not compete due to the NZ Government boycotting the event.

 Early life

 Robertson was born on 10 March 1957, the middle child of Maurice Robertson and Eileen Hobcraft, in Mt Eden, a suburb of Auckland.
 Both her parents were athletes in their own right.
 Her father captained the New Zealand national rugby league team in the 1940s and 1950s and was inducted into the Legends of League (Hall of Fame equivalent) in 2000.
-Her mother was a sprinter, netball and basketball player for the Auckland province.
-Robertson was educated at Epsom Girls' Grammar School in Auckland, and Eastern Institute of Technology, Viticulture and Winemaking Dept, Napier, New Zealand.
+Her mother was a sprinter, netball, and basketball player for the Auckland province.
+Robertson was educated at Epsom Girls' Grammar School in Auckland, Eastern Institute of Technology, Viticulture and Winemaking Dept, Napier, New Zealand.

 Sporting career

 She joined the Hillsborough Junior Athletic Club when she was seven years old and rarely lost a sprint race from that age through to 13 years old.
-When she was 13 years old, competing at the Auckland Children's Championships she completed a rare feat of winning all four events she was entered in – 75 meters, 100 meters, long jump and high jump.
+When she was 13 years old, competing at the Auckland Children's Championships she completed a rare feat of winning all four events she was entered in – 75 meters, 100 meters, long jump, and high jump.

-Her athletic career continued at Epsom Girls’ Grammar where she won the inaugural New Zealand Secondary Schools Championship senior girls sprint double in the 100m and 200m in times that were to last for over 25 years - the 100 meter record of 11.66 still stands [2].
+Her athletic career continued at Epsom Girls’ Grammar where she won the inaugural New Zealand Secondary Schools Championship senior girls sprint double in the 100m and 200m in times that were to last for over 25 years - the 100-meter record of 11.66 still stands [2].
 Two weeks later she finished in 3rd place in the New Zealand senior woman's 100m & 200m to secure a place in her first New Zealand team as the youngest member (16 years old and still at high school) of the 1974 Christchurch Commonwealth Games track team.
 She was also selected in the 4 × 100 meter relay which came 5th in the final.